Monarch Metamorphosis: The Final Chapter

 If a butterfly is permanently unable to fly (but healthy otherwise) it can be kept as a pet, euthanized, or left outside to support the ecosystem.
 Euthanize by placing the butterfly inside a paper towel and squeezing or place the butterfly inside a plastic baggie and put in your freezer for 48 hours.

 If you choose to keep a flightless butterfly, check out this info on feeding adult butterflies.

 If a butterfly falls from its chrysalis and is too weak to hang on after being placed back up, it is probably heavily infected with OE parasites and should be euthanized to avoid spreading parasites to future generations of monarchs.

-Please read through the comments below for more info about hatching butterflies emerging from chrysalides.
+Please read through the comments below or click the help desk icon for more info about hatching butterflies emerging from chrysalides.
 For further assistance raising healthy butterflies, a ✬✬✬✬✬ rated PDF download on How To Raise More Monarchs, with Less Effort is available for purchase HERE